 Departments

-In order to achieve this multi disciplinary exposure, the CON is divided into 7 departments with a Professor/ Associate Professor heading the department.
+In order to achieve this multi disciplinary exposure, the faculty is divided into 7 departments with a Professor/ Associate Professor heading the department.

 Fundamentals of nursing department is directed towards teaching the basic principles and procedures of nursing.
 The course highlights the significance of the fundamental needs of humans and competence in fundamental skills as prerequisites to providing extensive nursing care.